-Whittington castle is well-known for its photogenic gatehouse and of late with Arthurian romance and the story of the Holy Grail.
+Whittington castle is well-known for its photogenic gatehouse and, of late, with Arthurian romance and the story of the Holy Grail.
 Yet Whittington's true beauty is far greater than this.
-The castle was founded upon the site of a prehistoric earthwork that may have been a site of ancient Druidic workship.
+The castle was founded upon the remains of a prehistoric earthwork that may have been a site of ancient Druidic worship.
 It is possible that the first citadel built here was the ancient hall of Pengwern, long sought for in the Marches of Shropshire.
 A long dark age poem that mentions the battle of Oswestry in 641 also tells of King Cynddylan and his life and death, as well as the destruction of his hall at the head of the marsh.
 It is quite feasible that this hall lay under the site of Whittington castle.

 In 1165 King Henry, as part of an attempted general Welsh settlement, granted the castle to a Welsh family who had held the district of Maelor since the days of King Æthelstan in the early tenth century.
 In this manner the castle came into the hands of Roger Powys, while Fulk Fitz Warin, the grandson of Warin, was confirmed in his Gloucestershire lands, held in exchange for Whittington.
 The Powys family proved stanch supporters of Henry II and his son, King Richard the Lionheart.
 On several occasions Roger and his sons intervened decisively in Wales on behalf of their king.
 Then in the 1190's Fulk the great-grandson of Warin successfully gained a court judgment that Whittington castle belonged to him.
 However this Fulk died in 1198, before he had gained control of the castle.
 As a result, in 1200, his son, yet another Fulk Fitz Warin, felonously killed Meurig, the son of Roger Powys and lord of Whittington castle.
 Consequently he was forced into exile by a vengeful king.
 For three years this Fulk lived the life of an outlaw and pirate before making peace with King John and receiving from him, Whittington castle.
 Much of his story can be compared with the supposed life of Robin Hood and it is possible that Fulk was one of the progenitors of Robin.
 For the bulk of the reign of King John, Fulk proved himself a loyal baron, and ran up enormous debts to the Crown of almost £1,300.
 This was against his holding of Whittington lordship, then valued at £10 per annum.
 In 1215 Fulk joined 'the Northerners' in their rebellion against King John which led to Magna Carta.
 In the meantime in the Marches of Shropshire with Whittington castle were overrun by the Welsh and the district was annexed by Prince Llywelyn ab Iorwerth of Gwynedd (1194-1240).